 - Finances and budgets

-- Relationships with parents and stakeholders
+- Relationships with staff, studnets, parents, community members, and all stakeholders

 In comparison, a degree in educational leadership takes a broader approach.
 This degree prepares visionary principals to leverage skills that strategically transform schools into successful institutions.
 Course material involves: